Verified Labels

 Transporting

-Video shows weapons being transported in an official manner.
-Not added whenever a weapon is simply being moved by a vehicle.
+Videos show weapons being transported (in an official manner of transportation).
+In other words, we don't add it whenever we see a weapon being moved by a vehicle.

 Loading

 Weapons are being loaded.
-Not applied when Firing is applicable.
+This label shouldn't be applied when 'Firing' is applicable.

 Firing